 Not all villages have all 5 functions.
 The positions that occur in all villages are Chief and Basja.
 There is one Paramount Chief, or granman, per tribe, specifically one for the Trios and one for the Wayanas.
-The Paramount chief of the Trios, Jimmy Toeroemang, is based in Kwamalasamutu, while the Paramount chief of the Wayanas, Ipomadi Pelenapïn, is based in Kawemhakan.
+The Paramount chief of the Trios, is based in Kwamalasamutu, while the Paramount chief of the Wayanas, is based in Kawemhakan.

-In the table below, the names of the granmans, captains, and basjas on village level are presented.
+In the table below, the functions on village level are presented.